 As of February 2013, about 500,000 businesses use Elance.
 Despite 2 million freelance professionals from more than 150 countries already registered on the site, Elance still pushes to build market awareness.
-"The numbers are still small compared to the size of the market, and we know that there are a hundred times more freelancers and businesses," Rosati says.
+"The numbers are still small know that there are a hundred times more freelancers and businesses," Rosati says.